luerhard/chapter_regression_and_artifical/main.md

 The advantage of linear predictors is that it facilitates the interpretation, yet, it also obscures potential non-linear relationships.
 Social scientists only rarely formulate models with complex, non-linear predictors like $f(y) = b0/sqrt(b1*x1)*b2^x2$.
 A circumstance that is astonishing, given the complexity of social phenomena.
-Some argue that is because of the omission of counterfactual language [@pearlBookWhyNew2018, 329-35], while others may point to the problem of overfitting when introducing polynomial terms in linear regressions [@molina:MachineLearningSociology.2019].
+Some argue that is because of the omission of counterfactual language [@pearlBookWhyNew2018, 329-35], while others may point to the problem of overfitting and interpretation when introducing polynomial terms in linear regressions [@molina:MachineLearningSociology.2019].
 As a consequence, theories and results in social sciences almost never consider non-linear relations in the above sense.
 One of the great promises of [!ml] is to offer ways to measure such non-linear effects.
 Modelling non-linearity is actually inherent to many [!ml] techniques, making it feasible to consider complex relationships between variables without prior knowledge of the shape of these relations.
-We will exemplify this down below by presenting the properties of Random Forests, a popular instance of [!ml] tools.
+We will exemplify this by presenting the properties of Random Forests, a popular instance of [!ml] tools.

 # Machine Learning in the social sciences {#sec:ml_in_soc}